 Hollywood, Los Angeles, and California became the home of the powerhouse that is the American film industry set the standard for other national film industries.
 The Holywood studios produce several hundred movies per year, making the US one of the most prolific producers of films globally and a leading pioneer in motion picture engineering and technology.

-Some notable media houses and studios located in Hollywood and surroundings include the Dolby Theater, MTV, Comedy Central, CBS Studios, NBC Studios, BET, NBC, etc. Some major studios moved from Holywood to nearby neighborhoods with time, but they are still considered part of the same film industry.
-Disney, Universal, and Warner are now located in San Fernando Valley, while Columbia is in Westside LA since 1990.
+Some notable media houses and studios located in Hollywood and its surroundings include the Dolby Theater, MTV, Comedy Central, CBS Studios, NBC Studios, BET, NBC, etc. With time, some major studios moved from Holywood to nearby neighborhoods, but they are still considered part of the same film industry.
+Disney, Universal, and Warner are now located in San Fernando Valley, while Columbia has been in Westside LA since 1990.

-With Hollywood success came another thing California is famous for, the stars.
+With Hollywood’s success came another thing California is famous for, the stars.

 All the stars